 - · Placing the student or students in reasonable fear of harm to the student's or students' person or property; - · Causing a substantially detrimental effect on the student's or students' physical or mental health; - · Substantially interfering with the student's or students' academic performance; or - Substantially interfering with the student's or students' ability to participate in or benefit from the services, activities, or privileges provided by a school.
+Cyberbullying means bullying through the use of technology or any electronic communication, including without limitation any transfer of signs, signals, writing, images, sounds, data, or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic system, photo-electronic system, or photo-optical system, including without limitation electronic mail, Internet communications, instant messages, or facsimile communications.
+Cyberbullying includes the creation of a webpage or weblog in which the creator assumes the identity of another person or the knowing impersonation of another person as the author of posted content or messages if the creation or impersonation creates any of the effects enumerated in the definition of bullying.
+Cyberbullying also includes the distribution by electronic means of a communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons if the distribution or posting creates any of the effects enumerated in the definition of bullying.
 Examples of prohibited conduct include name-calling, using derogatory slurs, stalking, sexual violence, causing psychological harm, threatening or causing physical harm, threatened or actual destruction of property, or wearing or possessing items depicting or implying hatred or prejudice of one of the characteristics stated above.

 Students are encouraged to immediately report bullying.
 A report may be made orally or in writing to the district complaint manager or any staff member with whom the student is comfortable speaking.
 Anyone, including staff members and parents/guardians, who has information about actual or threatened bullying is encouraged to report it to the district complaint manager or any staff member.
 Anonymous reports are also accepted by phone call or in writing.
-Complaint Managers: Mr. Gary Barlow, Principal: 243-3383 or gbarlow@jsd117.org OR School Counselor- 243-3383
+Nondiscrimination Coordinator: Celeste Lashmett, Principal: 243-3383, or clashmett@jsd117.org Complaint Managers: Samantha Bushnell, Assistant Principal: 243-3383, or sbushnell@jsd117.org or Anthony Mansur, Assistant Principal: 243-3383, or amansur@jsd117.org.